 Documentum Administrator

-Armedia has over 15 years of experience in Documentum products.
-We also have many years’ experience with SAP including custom development.
-Armedia can quickly determine the required products, infrastructure and support needed for a particular solution.
+Armedia has architected and implemented various types of Documentum based solutions since 2002.
+This experienced coupled with our SAP enables us to quickly determine the required products, infrastructure and support needed for your solution.

-Archive Services for SAP is one of several SAP integration products by Documentum.
-It provides a one-way path to take a SAP artifact such as a PDF, a SAP print list, a dataset, and other SAP “documents” and store them in a Documentum archive.
+ASSAP is one of several SAP integration products by Documentum.
+It provides a service to store a SAP artifact such as a PDF, a SAP print list, a dataset (REO), and other SAP “documents” and in a Documentum archive.
 SAP tracks where the content resides in Documentum.
 When the content is fetched for display, SAP will use ASSAP to retrieve it from Documentum.

 Custom Solution

 ASSAP provides a way to use Documentum as the archive (the SAP® ArchiveLink) for employee forms.
 It does not provide a way to link the forms to employee data in SAP and legacy employee data systems.
-Armedia designed and built a custom application that uses web services to do that.
+Armedia designed and built an enhancement to ASSAP support this use case .

 When an employee submits a form to update data, the transaction triggers the web service, which runs in the background, to access legacy employee data and send it to Documentum.
 This functionality provides support for Records Management, Retention Policies, and searching employee data and forms.